 As a real estate agent, there were times you were bringing in only one or two transactions a month.
 But now that you’re bagging deals almost every week, things are starting to get a little hectic.
-As you struggle to multitask, there’s no better time to consider hiring a virtual assistant (VA).
+There’s no better time to consider hiring a virtual assistant (VA) as you struggle to multitask.

 You see, one of the reasons you got into real estate is probably your desire to work smart, not just hard.
 And despite your natural passion for the business, the hustle and bustle can take a toll on you quickly, such that you’re missing family time and the opportunity to live truly.
 And there’s no better way to earn even while working less than by leveraging real estate virtual assistant services.